bytetwiddler/aba-routing-number-validator/README.md

 # aba-routing-number-validator
-Validate ABA bank routing numbers
+Validate ABA bank routing numbers.
+The module implments the 73973972 weights + check digit algorithm

-I took the requiments from the following videos.
+I took the requirments from the following videos.

 https://www.youtube.com/watch?v=5wAE3E5zBe4

 https://www.youtube.com/watch?v=D0jY_CuzcGw

-Validator implments the 73973972 weights + check digit algorithm

 Little to no testing was done beyond the unit test in the module.